jakebathman/tailwindcss-uk-docs/source/docs/plugins.blade.md

 }
 ```

-If necessary, you can opt out of this behavior by passing an options object as a second parameter to `addUtilities`:
+If necessary, you can opt out of this behaviour by passing an options object as a second parameter to `addUtilities`:

 ```js
 // tailwind.config.js